trollfot/dolmen.storage/src/dolmen/storage/README.txt

 Delegated storage
 -----------------

-A delegated storage is a component behaving like a Storage, but delegating all the container-level methods to a `storage` attribute::
+A delegated storage is a component behaving like a Storage but delegating all the container-level methods to a `storage` attribute::